 "MY DEAREST LIZZY,--

 "I find myself very unwell this morning, which, I suppose, is to be imputed to my getting wet through yesterday.
 My kind friends will not hear of my returning till I am better.
-They insist also on my seeing Mr. Jones--therefore do not be alarmed if you should hear of his having been to me--and, excepting a sore throat and headache, there is not much the matter with me.--Yours, etc."
+They also insist on my seeing Mr. Jones--therefore do not be alarmed if you should hear of his having been to me--and, excepting a sore throat and headache, there is not much the matter with me.--Yours, etc."

 “Do you know who her kind friends are?”
 Darcy asked.